18th Century English Porcelain

 £220.00 Add to basket -

-An Early Derby figure of a cow with recumbent calf, the bodies with brown patches, bocage behind with large flowers on naturalistic base.
+An Early Derby figure of a cow with recumbent calf decorated with red patches and with turquoise and green leaves with large yellow flowers on naturalistic base.
 Circa 1760-2